An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex

+By a slight abuse of terminology, in the following we say that a given direction $d^k$ is active-set gradient related if it is an element of a sequence $\{d^k\}$ satisfying Definition~\ref{def:dirgradrel}.
+Moreover, in Subsection~\ref{subsec:dir_simplex}, we will provide some examples of active-set gradient related directions.

-A possibility for the computation of the stepsize, at Step~$9$ of Algorithm~\ref{alg:AS_SIMPL}, is that of considering the classical Armijo line search (see, e.g.,~\cite{bertsekas1999nonlinear} and references therein).
+For what concerns the computation of the stepsize, a possibility is that of considering the classical Armijo line search (see, e.g.,~\cite{bertsekas1999nonlinear} and references therein).
 This method, which basically performs a successive stepsize reduction, allows to avoid the often considerable computation associated with an exact line search.
 Indeed, when dealing with some non-convex problems, even finding an approximate local minimizer along the search direction generally requires too many evaluations of the objective function and possibly the gradient.

 The detailed scheme of the Armijo line search is reported in Algorithm~\ref{alg:ls_as}.